 Risk-benefit ratio for Medical Devices according to ISO 14971

-Risk-benefit assessment is an essential part of ISO 14971.
+The Benefit-Risk assessment is an essential part of ISO 14971.
 Unfortunately, it is also a recurrent source of controversy between manufacturers and notified bodies and even in European standardization bodies.
-The new Medical Devices Regulation and the In Vitro Diagnostics Regulation are not the only reason why the risk-benefit ratio, which is in the focus of attention, is the subject of heated discussions among colleagues as well as with the auditors.
+The new Medical Devices Regulation and the In Vitro Diagnostics Regulation are not the only reason why the Benefit-Risk ratio, which is in the focus of attention, is the subject of heated discussions among colleagues as well as with the auditors.

 qtec as your partner